 Their extreme amount of energy and charisma is due to the fact that they chronically take it from almost every person they encounter.
 They may throw in an occasional apology or bit of flattery for good measure but, at the end of the day, they are mostly insuring that you remain in good standing so that they can continue to take, take, take.

 An afternoon excursion with a crazy-maker often feels like entering into some freaky vortex where time is accelerated and lost.
 By night, you will be rendered hopelessly exhausted while they are up howling at the moon.
 This is because they stole every shred of your energy from you.
 They rarely stop to consider how their behavior affects others, for they are so high up in their tornado of chaos, their feet are never on the ground.

 Like any skilled magician, they convince themselves and others that everyone is crazy except for them.

 The Cast Always Makes or Breaks the Movie

 The reality is this: If you are over the age of a kindergartner, you have likely fallen into at least one of the above categories at some point in your life.
-I certainly have.
-It’s those who continue to choose such behaviors month after month and year after year, however, that we must eliminate from our lives completely.
+I certainly have; we all have.
+The catch is this: It is those who continue to choose such toxic behaviors month after month and year after year that we must eliminate from our lives completely.